-Sales enablement services are the processes, the content and the technologies used to empower sales teams with a more efficient sales process.
-The goal is to bring marketing and sales teams together to market more effectively to today’s modern and digital-savvy buyer.
+Sales enablement is the process, the content, and the technologies used to empower sales teams with a more effective sales process.
+The goal is to bring marketing and sales teams together to market more effectively to today’s digital-savvy buyer.

-Inbound has replaced the old school sales tactics of going door-to-door or making hundreds of phone calls to prospects who have never heard of you before and educating them through those discussions.
-Now, your prospects already know who you are, and they are likely more willing to have a conversation with someone they already know.
-But what does this mean for the sales processesof today?
-It means the process they must go through to close that business has to change, and they need to capitalize on the opportunities the marketing team is presenting by connecting with the prospects who are showing interest in a way that meets their challenges and solves their problems.
+So now your prospects already know who you are, and they are likely more willing to have a conversation with someone they know.
+But what does this mean for modern sales processes?
+The process sales teams must go through to close that business has to change, and they need to capitalize on the opportunities the marketing team is presenting by connecting with the prospects who are showing interest in a way that meets their challenges and solves their problems.

-Now that you know what sales enablement is and why it’s important for today’s marketing and sales processes, you’re probably wondering what all is involved in making a sales enablement happen within your organization.
+Now you’re probably wondering what all is involved in making sales enablement happen within your organization.

 To begin defining your sales enablement strategy, here are 3 key elements: